irabinovitch/clj-datadog/README.md

 Following datadog metric methods are available:

-### DataDog connection
+### Datadog connection

-You have to provide a map with host and port of DataDog agent or an empty map to use default (`{:host "127.0.0.1" :port 8125}`).
+You have to provide a map with host and port of Datadog agent or an empty map to use default (`{:host "127.0.0.1" :port 8125}`).

 You may also create macros like